jjedlicki/Counterpick-Analysis-LoL2022/README.md

 Created as a final project for DSC80 at UCSD.
 ---
 ## Introduction
-League of Legends (LoL) is a multiplayer online battle arena released in 2009 and devloped by Riot Games.
-It is one of the most played video games, and also features the largest competitive esports scene.
+League of Legends (LoL) is a multiplayer online battle arena released in 2009 and developed by Riot Games.
+It is one of the most played video games worldwide, and also features the largest competitive esports scene.
 The website [Oracle's Elixer](https://oracleselixir.com/) has compiled a dataset consisting of information from 2022 esport matches.
 The dataset includes information about the teams, as well as in game statistics at several timepoints.

 In LoL, players can choose from 1 of 5 roles.
 This analysis will focus on the top lane role and the concept of counterpicking.
 Before playing each game, there is a draft phase where each side takes turn to ban champions, then pick champions.
 Depending on the bans and picks, teams can adjust their own champion picks to better match up with the enemy team's composition.
 Particularly, if you know who your lane opponent is going to play, it can be advantageous to pick a champion who has a favorable matchup against them, or **"counterpick"** them.